 Fanfiction Reading Preferences:

-Stories I'm interested in reading are Skins (UK), The West Wing, Studio 60, a little The Outsiders maybe, and my all time favorite -- Deadwood.
-Oh, and The Riches!
-(We need way more Riches fic!)
-And a little V. Mars (V&L!), but honestly I don't have a lot of time to dedicate to reading here.
-If I could read any fanfiction, it would be for Grosse Point Blank, about Martin and Debbie and how they were in high school before he left for the army.
-I also read Game of Thrones and The Walking Dead (though there is so much of both it is hugely daunting(!!!) and I actually actively try not to read a lot of fic that is similar in storyline etc. to any stories I'm writing so that that influences don't get mixed, etc. If I've been reading your MSCL or TWD story and then stop, it might be because a story that started out very different from my own might have taken a plot turn too close to my own and I felt the need to back away while I was still writing).
-I am not huge into: crossovers, big AU changes or OC centered stories or OC pairings with central characters; it's not my cup of tea but no disrespect to those who love or write it.
+Honestly, I don't have a lot of time to dedicate to reading here.
+I actually actively try not to read a lot of fic that is similar in storyline etc. to any stories I'm writing so that influences do not get mixed.
+If I've been reading your MSCL or TWD story and then stop, it might be because a story that started out very different from my own may have taken a plot turn too close to my own and I felt the need to back away while I was still writing.
+I don't do RPF (which gets tricky to avoid sometimes when ready MSCL).
+I am not hugely into crossovers, big AU changes (including non-ZA TWD or modern-day GOT), or OC-centered stories or typically even OC pairings with central characters.
+It's not my cup of tea but no disrespect to those who love or write it.

-Thank you to anyone who's taken the time to read my stories, I hope you enjoy them.
-A very heartfelt thank you also to everyone who has taken the time to review and give feedback, we all know how meaningful that is.
-[If you're reading this I'm guessing you've also read one or more of my stories, I'd love to hear from you!
-Feedback keeps me writing.]
+Again, THANK YOU to anyone who's taken the time to read my stories, I hope you enjoy them!
+A very heartfelt THANK YOU also to everyone who has taken the time to review and give feedback, we all know how meaningful that is.
+[If you're reading this I'm guessing I either read your story & commented, or you've read one or more of my stories.
+If it's the latter, I'd love to hear from you!
+Concrit & feedback keeps me writing.]

 Very happy to be here :)

 P.S.
-If anyone's looking for someone to Beta MSCL or TWD stories/chapters, I'd be happy to help (work and grad school schedule permitting).
+If anyone's looking for someone to Beta MSCL or TWD stories/chapters, I'd be happy to help (work and real-life schedule permitting).